Lara Saint Paul: Television and later years

-Paul, bringing Italian film and music personalities together on TV.
-The 1992 Lara Superspecial show spectacular for Eurovisione and RAI 2 was broadcast all over Europe and in 19 countries, featuring Frank Sinatra, Liza Minnelli, Harry Belafonte and Luciano Pavarotti.
-This highly successful television special received a special prize from the Italian critica televisa.
-The Lara Superspecial orchestra was arranged by Gian Marco Gualandi, who also participated in Lara Saint Paul's 1992 European Tour.

 As Lara Cariaggi, in 1995 she co-produced and wrote the television documentary Pavarotti: The Best is Yet to Come with her husband Cariaggi.
 It was an extensive biography about the life of their friend, opera singer Luciano Pavarotti, and Lara was the interviewer for the documentary.

 In later years, she was on Italian television for retrospectives featuring the life of Frank Sinatra.
 Sinatra and his wife Barbara were personal friends of Lara Saint Paul, and Sinatra's return to Italy in 1986 after 24 years abroad had been orchestrated by Lara Saint Paul's husband, Pier Quinto Cariaggi, who had also organized Sinatra's 1987 Italian tour.
 On the Rete 4 network in 2005, Lara was the guest star on Iva Zanicchi's show Io tra di voi and sang some Sinatra duets with singer Bobby Solo for a musical tribute to Sinatra.
 In 2007, on RAI TG1, Lara starred on the Uno Mattina studio broadcast.
 In 2008, Lara performed on the Italian television program I Migliori Anni, broadcast by Rai Uno in collaboration with Endemol Italia and hosted by Serena Grandi.

 Lara performed live in June 2008 for La Notte della Solidarietà with a concert at the PalaSharp in Milan.
 The event benefited WOPSEC, the World Organization of Pediatric Surgery for Emerging Countries.